HSV Submissions Archive 2000 to 2009

 (h) We submit that secular education of morals and ethics should be part of personal and social relationships classes as a core subject.
 Young people should learn to bear responsibility for their own actions rather than passing it on to a higher authority.
 They should learn to give meaning to their own life.
 Universal human values of liberty, equality, tolerance and respect for others should be taught along with personal and social obligations.
 Clear critical thinking should be encouraged and practiced in discussions.
 This important subject should be taught by a specially trained and independent teacher and be free from sectarian dogma.

-Decriminalisation of Abortion Bill 2007 – submitted 13 August 2007 – In the HSV submission, we made the following points:
+Crimes (Decriminalisation of Abortion) Bill 2007 – submitted 13 August 2007 – In the HSV submission, we made the following points:

 (a) Humanists regard abortion as an unfortunate necessity for many women.
 According to research, unplanned pregnancies are due to lack of sex education, intimate partner’s violence, contraceptive failure and restricted access to contraception.